 Do you provide overnight accommodation in the Netherlands?
-For instance in a hotel, bed & breakfast or marina?
+For instance in a hotel, bed & breakfast, or marina?
 You must maintain an ongoing visitor register.
-This way you can provide information on who is staying in your accommodation in case of for instance calamities such as a fire.
+In this visitor register you record who is staying in your accommodation and when.
+This is important in case of for instance calamities such as a fire.
+You also need the visitor register to file your tourist tax return.
 You must supply the information to your municipality upon request.

 - the guest’s name and place of residence